CardinisCode/jobhuntmanager/Preparation&Management/to_do_list.md

                         [x]     Change the values from variable names -> actual text
                                 EG: "in_person" -> "In person"

+                [ ]     Bugs:
+                        [x]     Data displayed is ordered by Date but not by time, so all rows of a specific date are in mixed order
+                                [x]     In SQL query: Sort by Date, then by time

         [ ]     In service/homepage, update create_homepage_content (function)
                 -> All content displayed to Index.html